muratk5n/thirdwave/en/tweets/2021/week49.md

 ---

 TDB: "Democratic Exodus From Congress Could Supercharge the Squad..
-[M]ore than a dozen House Democrats are headed for the exits this Congress, and the left flank couldn?t be more thrilled.
-Their hope is these races could add to the ranks of progressives in Congress, who?ve seen increased influence over policy and leadership in recent months"
+[M]ore than a dozen House Democrats are headed for the exits this Congress, and the left flank couldn't be more thrilled.
+Their hope is these races could add to the ranks of progressives in Congress, who've seen increased influence over policy and leadership in recent months"

 ---